stelzinga/MF/Management_Framework-Appendix.md

 There are exceptions to this.
 For example, some situations require super-short term senior management decisions.
 This is the case in crisis situations in which a Crisis Committee or equivalent can be raised without any preparation.
 Such Committees allow having senior people available to make Decisions affecting a wide and deep scope of a Venture.
 ________________________________________
 ## BOD (Framework)
-The Board of Directors is an efficient tool for oversight and delegation.
+The Board of Directors is often a legal and/or regulatory required committee which aims at assuring that the Management of a Venture is acting within its fiduciary duties.
 ________________________________________
 ## MBO (Framework)
 @@@